kubeflow/website/content/en/docs/components/pipelines/compile-a-pipeline.md

 **`type_check`** (`bool`)

 Whether to enable static type checking during compilation.
-For more information about type checking, see [Component interfaces and type checking][type-checking].
+For more information about type checking, see [Component I/O: Component interfaces and type checking][type-checking].

 ## IR YAML
 When you compile a pipeline it is written to intermediate representation (IR) YAML.
 An IR YAML is an instance of the [`PipelineSpec`][pipeline-spec] protocol buffer message type, a platform-agnostic pipeline representation protocol.